fmerian/awesome-product-hunt/product-hunt-launch-kit.md

 ## promo code

-> If you'd like to offer a promo code for the Product Hunt community, you can add it here. <br />
+> `optional` If you'd like to offer a promo code for the Product Hunt community, you can add it here. <br />
 > All fields must be completed to have a valid promo offer.

 | What's the offer?     | 3 months free |